mashathepotato/heptapod/README.md

    - **`explorer`** - Interactive exploration and analysis (recommended for first run)
    - **`plan`** - Agent creates its own execution plan
    - **`todo`** - Uses predefined task list from `todos.md`

+   Each mode has a pre-defined default system prompt that can be found/modified in `prompts/`.

 3. **Set configuration variables**:
    ```python